apollosolutions/example-local-kubernetes-supergraph/README-K8S.md

 # Apollo Supergraph - Kubernetes Deployment Guide

-This guide explains how to deploy the Apollo Supergraph (Router + Subgraphs) to a local minikube Kubernetes cluster.
+This guide provides detailed instructions for deploying the Apollo Supergraph (Router + Subgraphs) to a local minikube Kubernetes cluster.

+**For general information and local development, see the main [README.md](README.md).**
+**For detailed setup and configuration instructions, see [SETUP.md](SETUP.md).**

 ## Architecture Overview

-The deployment consists of:
+The Kubernetes deployment consists of:

 1. **Apollo Router** - GraphQL gateway that routes requests to subgraphs
 2. **Subgraphs** - Monolithic Node.js application containing three GraphQL subgraphs: